Emma-Net/Emma-Net/README.md

 ###The technical stuff:

 Decentralized and distributed application frameworks.

-    Q: Who has to pay for the servers to run this?
+#####Q: Who has to pay for the servers to run this?

 A: Nobody!

-    Q: How?
+#####Q: How?
 Are you a wizard?

 A: No!
 This is just one of the many benefits of decentralized/distributed applications.
 Rather than donate money, people can donate computational resources like storage and processing to the network by running software to allow them to participate as a node in the network.
 Other benefits include:

-    the removal of the necessity for centralized authority which would have a priveleged level of control,
+* the removal of the necessity for centralized authority which would have a priveleged level of control,

-    the ability for the community to manage this as a collective whole,
+* the ability for the community to manage this as a collective whole,

-    highly robust provision of services that comes from not having it provided exclusively through a single-point-of-failure (i.e. that centralized authority we've removed the need for)
+* highly robust provision of services that comes from not having it provided exclusively through a single-point-of-failure (i.e. that centralized authority we've removed the need for)

-    IPFS

 ---

 ###Links/Future Refs:
     http://nationbuilder.com/features
 "Why build an alternative to NationBuilder / what would we be looking for in such an alternative?"

 16:43 <+stoopkid> hm. take nationbuilder and decentralize it and have it
-                  collectively operated by socialists and driven towards socialistic ends. that would be a good start 16:45 <+stoopkid> remove the need for this page: http://nationbuilder.com/pricing 16:45 <+stoopkid> and cut out this middle-man: http://www.jimgilliam.com/ 16:46 <+stoopkid> and that would just be a 'good start'
+                  collectively operated by socialists and driven towards socialistic ends. that would be a good start

+16:45 <+stoopkid> remove the need for this page:
+                  http://nationbuilder.com/pricing

+16:45 <+stoopkid> and cut out this middle-man: http://www.jimgilliam.com/

+16:46 <+stoopkid> and that would just be a 'good start'

 ###Name:

 I think naming it after a non-male figure of social justice would be good.
 Some possibilities which have been suggested:

-    Emma Goldman
+* Emma Goldman (the current namesake)

-    Assata Shakur
+* Assata Shakur

-    Wilma Mankiller
+* Wilma Mankiller

-    for expediency I've just been using "EmmaNet", but this is a decision for the community to make rather than myself.
+For expediency I've just been using "EmmaNet", but this is a decision for the community to make rather than myself.

-    food for thought: "The Tao which can be named is not the true Tao" -- Tao Te Ching (don't quote me on that)
+Food for thought: "The Tao which can be named is not the true Tao" -- Tao Te Ching (don't quote me on that)

 ---